A3Data/hermione/README.md

  ![](https://cdn-images-1.medium.com/max/800/1*7Ju0Tq2DP1pE5bfGPguh2w.png)

 2. Enter “y” to implement the example code

 ![](https://cdn-images-1.medium.com/max/800/1*TJoFVA-Nio2O3XvxBN4MUQ.png)

 3. As we mentioned before, Hermione already creates a conda virtual environment for the project, activate it:

 ![](https://cdn-images-1.medium.com/max/800/1*38yp-E_AUxM7lIw9PCo0rw.png)

 4. After activating, you should install some libraries.
 There are a few suggestions in “requirements.txt” file:

 ![](https://cdn-images-1.medium.com/max/800/1*rpXdiYmPKHNbVoKFZIHrlQ.png)

 5. Now we will train the model from the example, using MLflow ❤ .To do so, just type, into the directory, src: _hermione train_.
 The “hermione train” command will search for a train.py file and execute it.
 In the example, models and metrics are already controlled via MLflow.

 ![](https://cdn-images-1.medium.com/max/800/1*MmVcmAYspxWdzbd5r00W5g.png)

 6. After that, a mlflow experiment is created.
 To verify the experiment in mlflow, type: mlflow ui.
 The application will go up.

 ![](https://cdn-images-1.medium.com/max/800/1*DReyAtL9eJ0fiwxaVo3Yfw.png)

 7. To access the experiment, just enter the way previously provided in your preferred browser.
 Then it is possible to check the trained models and their metrics.

 ![](https://cdn-images-1.medium.com/max/800/1*c_rDEqERZR6r8JVI3TMTcQ.png)

 8. In the Titanic example, we also provide a step by step notebook.
 To view it, just type jupyter notebook into the path /src /notebooks/.

 ![](https://cdn-images-1.medium.com/max/800/1*U3ToR5jDjQJihT9EnxeDdg.png)

 ## Documentation
+This diagram is a class structure from Hermione:

 ![](images/class_diagram.png)

 Here we describe briefing what each class is doing in Hermione: